A handshake, symbolizing a mortgagor agreement or agreement between parties in a mortgage transaction.

 Mortgagor Vs. Mortgagee

-Until the mortgage is repaid in full, the mortgagee will technically maintain a lien on the property.
-Essentially, if the mortgagor fails to repay the entire loan, the mortgagee can decide to seize or sell the property.
+Until the mortgage is repaid in full, the mortgagee will maintain its lien on the property.
+Essentially, the mortgagee can decide to seize or sell the property if the mortgagor fails to repay the entire loan.

 How A Mortgagor Gets A Mortgage Loan

-The process by which a mortgagor applies for and receives a mortgage loan is relatively simple.
-The first item a lender typically reviews is a borrower’s credit score and credit history.
-The lender will also look at the borrower’s debt-to-income ratio, which compares an applicant’s monthly income and their debt payments.
-This assessment will help the lender determine if the borrower can afford the monthly mortgage payment for the desired loan amount.
+• Your debt-to-income ratio: DTI compares an applicant’s gross monthly income to the sum of their monthly debt payments.
+This assessment will help the lender determine if the borrower can afford the monthly mortgage payment for their desired loan amount.

 Take the first step toward the right mortgage.